Why Selena Gomez Made Sure Women Were All Over Her New Record, From Song To Studio

 The good news is that all the talking we are doing about women being underrepresented as performers, songwriters, producers, and in Grammy nominations is spurring people to take up the cause of inclusivity.

-The latest report from the Annenberg Inclusion Initiative, their third year tracking representation for women in music, finds that although the overall story still speaks to massive underrepresentation for women in all aspects of music, some gains are being made.
+The latest report out of the US from the Annenberg Inclusion Initiative, their third year tracking representation for women in music, finds that although the overall story still speaks to massive underrepresentation for women in all aspects of music, some gains are being made.

 Overall, women still lag, performing only 21.7% of the most popular 800 songs over the last eight years when the group crunched the numbers based on who's in Billboard's Hot 100.
 But there is some good news: in 2019, women performed a higher percentage of those songs than they had in 2017 and 2018, both historically low years.
 Could it be that talking about the hard numbers has caused labels, programmers, and gatekeepers to examine why they weren't playing and supporting music by women?